Tascurator/tascurator-frontend/README.md

 - **Task Management**: Create and assign tasks that have detailed instructions, ensuring tenants understand their responsibilities.
 - **Task Instructions**: Write detailed instructions or guidelines for each task using Markdown, which tenants can view on their screen.
 This eliminates the need for landlords to individually explain tasks to tenants.
-- **Tenant Management**: Invite tenants to join the share house and manage their participation via their emails.
+- **Tenant Management**: Invite tenants to join the shared house and manage their participation via their emails.
 - **Progress Tracking**: Monitor the status of each task and tenant at a glance.
-Landlords with multiple share houses can view the progress of each house through a centralized dashboard.
+Landlords with multiple shared houses can view the progress of each house through a centralized dashboard.
 - **Rotation Scheduling**: Set how often tasks are rotated among tenants—either every 1 or 2 weeks—to ensure a fair distribution of duties.
 - **Automatic Assignments**: Task assignments are automatically updated based on the set rotation schedule, ensuring the workload is regularly distributed without manual intervention.
 - **Fair Task Distribution**: The system balances task assignments by considering each tenant’s history, ensuring no tenant is overloaded with extra duties.